- Candid Collab

 Practical Storyboarding Use Cases

 Not sure if storyboarding is for you?
 That’s ok!
-Here are some ideas of how to integrate storyboarding into your business, no matter your industry:
+Here are some ideas on how to integrate storyboarding into your business, no matter your industry:

-🛍️Marketing Campaigns: Planning an email series?
-Use a storyboard to outline the flow of information across different touchpoints—what message goes out first, what visuals support it, and how your CTA progresses.
+📢 Marketing campaigns: Planning an email series?
+Use a storyboard to outline the flow of information across different touchpoints.
+What message goes out first?
+What visuals support it?
+How does your CTA (call to action) land and progress?

-🧑💻Website Design: Create a storyboard for each page of your website.
-Plot out where text, images, and calls to action go.
-This will help ensure users move smoothly through the site and stay engaged.
+🌐 Website design: Create a storyboard for each page of your website.
+Plot out where text, images, and calls to action should go.
+This will help ensure users can navigate the site easily and stay engaged.

-📱Social Media Content: Use storyboards to map out a series of posts, reels, or stories.
-This is especially helpful when running promotions or collaborating with influencers.
+📱 Social media content: Use storyboards to map out a series of social network posts, reels, or stories.
+This is especially helpful when running promotions or collaborating with influencers.asterclass for More Insights

 Watch the Masterclass for More Insights

-If you're ready to dive deeper into the art of storyboarding, make sure to catch the recorded masterclass, where we explore real-world examples, provide additional tips, and walk you through storyboarding tools.
+If you're ready to dive deeper into the art of storyboarding, catch the recorded masterclass, where we explore real-world examples, provide additional tips, and walk you through storyboarding tools.
 It’s the perfect follow-up to get hands-on experience and refine your storytelling skills!

 📹 Get FREE access to the masterclass is available here.